 We invite visitors to explore these unseen worlds and reevaluate how they perceive these minute life forms.
 The project is layered in its approach, appealing to visitors of all ages and walks of life.
 We are adding a layer of technology to make the science accessible, to attract new audiences, and provide an additional layer of information (text) and animation through augmented reality.
 Rather than being presented as static communities, our visualization and technology will reveal how they move and interact.

-The science behind it: This is a collaboration between Amanda Phingbodhipakkiya and Anne A. Madden with scientific advisory members Rob Dunn and Scott Chimileski.
+The science behind it: This is a collaboration between Amanda Phingbodhipakkiya and Anne A. Madden with a growing scientific advisory board including Rob Dunn and Scott Chimileski.

 Microbial tiles as architectural and wearable units